Why Do Market Research?

 - It can give you an accurate view of your business and your marketplace.
 For example, you can see how you are perceived in comparison to your competitors, and evaluate what your competitors are doing to attract customers.

 - It can help you determine who and where your customers are, and which customers are most likely to do business with you.
-(In fact, for customers who indicate that they don’t want to business with you, market research is your opportunity to ask them “why not?”.)
+(In fact, for customers who indicate that they don’t want to do business with you, market research is your opportunity to ask them “why not?”.)

 - It can reveal how customers and prospects view your existing business and products, and show you if you are or are not meeting your customers’ needs.
 It’s even possible you may uncover some opinions about your business and/or products that you weren’t aware of.